 Workshops are focused sessions that are held for several consecutive days.
-Workshops do not include additional studio access; however, students will have access to the studio during the time in which the workshop is being conducted.
+Workshops do not include a studio membership; however, students will have access to the studio during the time in which the workshop is being conducted.

 Crafts Center classes are extracurricular, non-credit classes.

 Each class is designed specifically for a designated level of experience.
 PLEASE DO NOT SIGN UP FOR AN INTERMEDIATE/ADVANCED COURSE IF YOU DO NOT HAVE THE REQUIRED EXPERIENCE.Please refer to this key, which designates each class level: